pranay-ar/UnfairSlayers_Seldonian_oulad/README.md

 ## Dataset Preparation

+The dataset for this tutorial can be found at this [link](https://www.kaggle.com/datasets/anlgrbz/student-demographics-online-education-dataoulad) and the file `preprocess.py` converts the dataset, into a format suitable for our task.
 The following outline the dataset preparation process of our pipeline.

 - Firstly, we dropped the columns like student ID which have no importance in the predicition pipeline.
 - Secondly, we manipulated the columns like highest education where we grouped divisions like A level or equivalent, post grads, and HE qualification to be a boolean 1 whereas lower than A level and no formal quals to be 0.
 This is done in order to make `higher_ed` attribute to be binary valued, which is used for further analysis.